designalkhemy/FoodMart/FoodMart/README.md

 - Error handling with retry functionality
 - Responsive design that works across different iPhone sizes

+### Additional Features

+- Data persistence on filter
+- Search for food item by name
+- Sort foot items by name (A-Z) or price (low-high)
+- Basket feature where user can add food items to a basket with total expenses

 ## Requirements

 - iOS 18+